Mobius1/VXCR/README.md

 ---

-Based on original souce code by BlueCELL.
+Based on original souce code by BlueCELL and XBOX War3z.